matldupont/matdupont-dev/blog/220131/02-automated-deployments.md

 ## Github Actions

-These worflows are implemented in your project's codebase and work as soon as they exist (and make sense).
+These worflows are implemented in my project's codebase and work as soon as they exist (even on the PR with containing their initial setup).

 Here's the idea for the workflow: